Can you really make money from blogging?

 Identify the stage you’re in, and work from there.
 There’s no shortcut to getting blog traffic.
 Yes, I can show you how to drive traffic to your blog, but you have to be patient and consistent, and you have to work really hard.

-That said, this in-depth article will guide you on monetizing your new blog.
-There are still opportunities to make money with your blog, even though it’s not as popular as QuickSprout.
+This in-depth article will guide you on monetizing your new blog.
+There are still opportunities to make money with your blog, even if it’s not as popular as this blog.

-So without further ado, here are 8 proven ways to monetize a blog that generates fewer than 1,000 visitors per day:
+Without further ado, here are eight proven ways to monetize a blog that generates fewer than 1,000 visitors per day:

 If you’re looking for a way to start making money within the shortest period of time, become a coach.
-Giving prospects and customers direct access to products and expertise is where it’s at.
+Giving prospects and customers direct access to expertise is where it’s at.

-Jenni Elliot, founder of TheBlogMaven.com, makes $397 on a one-to-one blogging intensive coaching session.
-And her students are excited about it, because of the results she helps them achieve.
+Jenni Elliot, the founder of TheBlogMaven.com, makes $397 on a one-to-one blogging intensive coaching session.

-It doesn’t matter when you started blogging or how much experience you’ve gained in that time — offering a coaching service to motivated clients can bring you money.
+It doesn’t matter when you started blogging or how much experience you’ve gained in that time — offering a coaching service to motivated clients can bring in money.

 Inevitably, your readers will face challenges in life.
 A coach’s responsibility is to help people manage their challenges, and react in a positive way instead of getting frustrated and giving up.

 A lot of bloggers I know started out as online coaches.
-Initially, they struggled to attract regular clients, but they overcame the challenge by reaching out through social media engagement.
+Initially, they struggled to attract regular clients, but they overcame the challenge by reaching out through social media.

 The major reason why becoming a coach in your industry can help you earn extra income is because people want to learn new skills, or improve in certain areas.